noir-lang/noir/docs/docs/dev_docs/getting_started/sandbox.md

 Although both `yarn` and `npm` would work, this example uses `yarn`.
 Open the terminal and do the following

-1. Ensure node version is 18 or more by running
+1. Ensure node version is 18 or higher by running

 ```sh
 node -v